SolidRun/imx8dxl_build/README.md

 # SolidRun's i.MX8DXL V2X SoM build scripts

 ## Introduction
-Main intention of this repository is to a buildroot based build environment for i.MX8DXL based product evaluation.
+Main intention of this repository is to produce a Debian based build environment for i.MX8DXL product evaluation.

 The build script provides ready to use images that can be deployed on eMMC or booted via USB-OTG.